JohnDevSA/greystone/README.md

 # greystone

-Clone the project into the xampp/wamp serve folder and start your server and run the application
+Clone the project into the xampp/wamp server folder and start your server and run the application